Thousands of creative leaders manage their agencies with Workamajig.

 The Hybrid approach, as the name implies, is a combination of the Waterfall and Agile methodologies.
 It takes the best parts of both Waterfall and Agile and combines them in a flexible yet structured approach that can be used across different projects.

 The Hybrid methodology focuses on gathering and analyzing requirements initially - a nod to the Waterfall method.
-From thereon, it takes the flexibility of Agile approach with an emphasis on rapid iterations.
+From thereon, it takes the flexibility of the Agile approach with an emphasis on rapid iterations.

 By combining attributes of Waterfall and Agile, the Hybrid method (sometimes called "Structured Agile") gives you the best of both worlds.